ktran1/Manifold-attack/README.md

 1, projections.py contains the projection for sum and positive constraint.

 2, train_ImageNet.py is to train ImageNet dataset with 4 methods ERM, MixUp, CutMix and MixUpAttack.
 User need to fill paths for train and valid data folder.
+We use implementation of MixUp by "https://github.com/facebookresearch/mixup-cifar10" and CutMix by https://github.com/clovaai/CutMix-PyTorch.
 An exemple of uisng this script :

 python train_ImageNet.py --method='MixUpAttack' --epochs=300 --out='/home/result' --manualSeed=0 --gpu_device 0 1 2 3 --batch-size=200 --beta=0.2 -j 16 --n_iters=1 --xi=0.01 --xi-end=0.01 --lock=False